osmandapp/web/main/docs/user/navigation/guidance/navigation-settings.md

 If you select the engine type in the vehicle parameters, the CO2 footprint data will be displayed above the graph in [Route Details](../setup/route-details.md).
-Available six fuel types: *Petrol, Diesel, LPG, CNG, Electric, Hybrid*.
+Available six fuel types: ***Petrol, Diesel, LPG, CNG, Electric, Hybrid***.

 CO2 is a gas that is produced when fuel is burned in an engine.
 The amount of CO2 emitted by an engine depends on the type of fuel and its combustion efficiency.

-- Internal combustion engines, such as patrol and diesel engines, calculate CO2 emissions based on the amount of fuel burned during combustion.
+- Internal combustion engines, such as ***patrol*** and ***diesel*** engines, calculate CO2 emissions based on the amount of fuel burned during combustion.
 In general, patrol engines emit less CO2 than diesel engines due to more efficient combustion.
-- Liquefied natural gas (LPG) and compressed natural gas (CNG) are also used to run internal combustion engines.
+- Liquefied ***natural gas (LPG)*** and ***compressed natural gas (CNG)*** are also used to run internal combustion engines.
 They are considered more environmentally friendly than patrol or diesel because they emit less CO2 when burned.
-- When electric motors are used, there are no CO2 emissions directly at the point of use.
+- When ***electric*** motors are used, there are no CO2 emissions directly at the point of use.
 However, electricity can be produced from sources such as gas, coal or nuclear fuel, resulting in CO2 emissions during the electricity production phase.
-- Hybrid cars use both internal combustion engines and electric motors.
+- ***Hybrid*** cars use both internal combustion engines and electric motors.
 CO2 emissions depend on which type of engine is used at the time.

 :::note
-The *Fuel used by motor* setting is only available in navigation types such as [Car, Motorcycle, and Truck](../../navigation/routing/car-based-routing.md).
+The *Fuel used by motor* setting is only available in navigation types such as *[Car, Motorcycle, and Truck](../../navigation/routing/car-based-routing.md)*.
 :::

 ### Size parameters